 The DPL requires data controllers to take “appropriate” technical and organisational measures to protect the personal information they process, whether the data is processed by the controller or on the controller’s behalf by a third party.
 These measures are assessed against what is “reasonable” in the context of industry best practice.

-To determine appropriate measures, the controller should take into account their personal data estate and the resulting harm from misuse, the available technology to protect the information and also the cost to ensure an appropriate level of security.
+To determine appropriate measures the controller should take into account the personal data estate and the resulting harm from misuse, the available technology to protect the information and also the cost to ensure an appropriate level of security.